prateekpandey1234/AndroidLearnings/README.md

          The version comparison happens automatically by the Android SQLite framework
    6. always keep database single in app don't create different databases , you can create different table within them .
    7. for Room db with sql injection , to create db for multiple users is to create different tables with names like TABLE_NAME+user_id and as userId changes , db changes and gets       created .
+   8. withTransaction is an extensiuon function inside the room-ktx library which allows to operate multiple db queries sequentially  , like you want to refresh db . so

+            db.withTransaction{
+               db.claer()
+               db.insert() // if this fails then the clear() query is also called off and db is restored }
+      this allows to make sure our db data is safe even if something goes wrong.

 Testing